-Exploring the Periodic Table: Computational Chemist is Awarded $300K Discovery Grant for chemical research in green energy and high-performance materials
+Exploring the Periodic Table: Computational Chemist awarded $300K Discovery Grant for chemical research in green energy and high-performance materials

 Dr. Georg Schreckenbach explains his latest research